FaithBeam/Sims-1-Complete-Collection-Widescreen-Patcher/README.md

 # The Sims 1: Complete Collection Widescreen Patcher

-Patches `The Sims 1: Complete Collection` to a custom resolution.
+This program patches `The Sims 1: Complete Collection` to a custom resolution.
 You must be using a NoCD executable.
-This has only been tested with NoCD executable with MD5 hash 42F9A3E11BD1A03515C77777CB97B5BC.
-Running this application will:

-1. Create a backup of your existing Sims.exe as Sims Backup.exe
-2. Edit Sims.exe to your custom resolution
-3. Optionally extracts dgVoodoo2
-4. Resize UI graphics to your custom resolution

 ![Main Application](https://i.imgur.com/QnvbmCY.png)